hodiete/dfs/README.md

 6. Code
 7. Run `gulp` from this folder to build the css whenever you like

+Please also note that **the css files should be committed to the repo** on this site after you build them locally.

 ## Scrubbing of user info

 The users' login information is destroyed when the database is copied thanks to rules on the server.
 In order to fix this